MicrosoftDocs/Viva/Viva/goals/check-in-reminders.md

 1. Allow teams to change their rhythm anytime

-2. When saving, apply this schedule to teams
+- When saving, apply this schedule to teams

 > [!NOTE]
 > These options are check boxes that need to be ticked, as you see fit.

 Let's consider the following scenarios to better understand the usage of these configurations to set a check-in rhythm.

-1. The department head, say Chief of Staff, is setting a cadence for the People Operations department to receive notifications every month on the first Friday at 9AM PST.
+- The department head, say Chief of Staff, is setting a cadence for the People Operations department to receive notifications every month on the first Friday at 9AM PST.
 The Chief of Staff wants the subteams reporting into them to continue having a cadence of their own (preferably, a weekly cadence).
-Therefore, they won't cascade this cadence down to the reporting teams, and will let each team set their own check-in rhythm.
+Therefore, they won't cascade this cadence down to the reporting teams and will let each team set their own check-in rhythm.

    :::image type="content" source="../media/goals/teams-own-cadence.png" alt-text="Subteams follow their own cadence." lightbox="../media/goals/teams-own-cadence.png":::

-2. The Head of Marketing is setting a bi-weekly cadence for the Marketing team to receive notifications on every Monday once every two weeks at 9AM PST.
+- The Head of Marketing is setting a bi-weekly cadence for the Marketing team to receive notifications on every Monday once every two weeks at 9AM PST.
 The Head of Marketing wants his reporting teams (say, Product Marketing, Demand Generation, and Customer Marketing) to have their own cadence, but highly recommends starting them with the same cadence as the marketing team.
-In this case, the cadence will cascade down the teams, however, the teams can change this schedule at any given point in time.
+In this case, the cadence will cascade down the teams; however, the teams can change this schedule at any time.

    :::image type="content" source="../media/goals/teams-partial-own-cadence.png" alt-text="Subteams partially follow their own cadence." lightbox="../media/goals/teams-partial-own-cadence.png":::

-3. The VP of Sales wants their team to have a weekly check-in cadence, and is setting a rhythm to receive notifications every Wednesday at 9AM PST.
-To ensure everyone is on the same page, they want all the subteams reporting into them to follow the same cadence.
-Rather than each subteam having a cadence of their own.
-Therefore, they'll set a cadence, cascade it cadence down to all their reporting teams, and not let them change this rhythm.
+- The VP of Sales wants their team to have a weekly check-in cadence and is setting a rhythm to receive notifications every Wednesday at 9AM PST.
+To ensure everyone is on the same page, they want all the subteams reporting into them to follow the same cadence, rather than each subteam having a cadence of its own.
+Therefore, they'll set a cadence, cascade it down to all their reporting teams, and not let them change this rhythm.

    :::image type="content" source="../media/goals/teams-same-cadence.png" alt-text="All the subteams follow the same cadence of the parent team." lightbox="../media/goals/teams-same-cadence.png":::

-Team Owners and Team Admins can create a custom cadence for reminders for their departments and teams in Admin -> Team Settings.
+Team Owners and Team Admins can create a custom cadence for reminders for their departments and teams in Admin > Team Settings.
 These cadences can differ from the organization-level cadence.

 If teams have to follow the parent team's check-in rhythm, the team owners, and/or team admins won't be able to change the schedule.